iboutsikas/iboutsikas.github.io/README.md

 {% include pro/newsletter.html %}

-## A Personal Site That Belongs to You
+## A Personal Site That Won't Disappear
 **Hydejack** is 100% built on Open Source software, and is Open Source itself, save for parts of the PRO version.
 The PRO version is a one-time payment that gives you the right to use it forever.